 Things to See and Do

 Ski and Snowboard

-The winter season runs from late November to early May, and at the resort you will find 100km of runs of various difficulties.
+The winter season runs from late November to early May, and at the resort you’ll find 100km of runs of various difficulties.
 These are accessible by 26 lifts and there are 61km of blue runs (easy), 35km of red (intermediate), and 4km of difficult runs (black).
 The highest point you can get to is around 2313 meters.
-For those advanced skiers and boarders who want a challenge you will find one of the steepest mogul runs in Europe at this resort, the “Gamsleiten 2”, which is at a 45 degree incline.
+For those advanced skiers and boarders who want a challenge, you will find one of the steepest mogul runs in Europe at this resort, the “Gamsleiten 2”, which is at a 45-degree incline.